approvals/ApprovalTests.cpp/doc/Options.md

 There are many things you might want to tweak with Approval Tests. `Options` is the entry-point for many of the changes.
 It is on all `verify()` methods, as an optional parameter.

+**Note:** If you are interested in why we moved from "optional Reporter arguments" to "optional Options arguments", see [Why We Are Converting To Options](/doc/explanations/WhyWeAreConvertingToOptions.md#top).

 ## Fluent Interface

 Options utilizes a fluent interface, allowing you to chain together commands.
 Each returned object is a new copy.